neopragma/ruby-galaxy/README.md

 sudo apt install jq
 ```

-Now we'll do a quick manual check from the command line via curl.
+Now we'll use _curl_ to do a quick manual check from the command line.
+The URL was provided in the CodeAnywhere documentation that was generated when we created the container.
+Yours will differ.

 ```shell